I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Don’t skip the interior paint prep!

 So why am I so adamant about not skipping the prep work?
-Well, for starters, you want a fresh, clean workable canvas to paint.
+Well, for starters, you want a fresh, clean, and workable canvas to paint on.
 This will make the actual painting process easier, and in turn, you will have a better end result with how the paint looks on your walls.

 First, inspect your walls for dents, cracks, nail holes, and nail pops.
-These are all things that you will need to fix to be able to get your walls to look professionally painted.
+You will need to fix these to get your walls to look professionally painted.

-Once you know what you are up against, you will need to use the proper materials to fix the imperfections.
+Once you know what you are up against, you must use the proper materials to fix the imperfections.

-Now that you have gone through and fixed all the cracks, dents, and holes in your interior walls, you need to sand them down.
+Now that you have fixed all the cracks, dents, and holes in your interior walls, you need to sand them down.

 Don’t worry if you don’t own a drywall pole sander (not many homeowners do).
 Good old sandpaper works just as well.

-Depending on the shape of the walls, sometimes the pros will give the entire wall a good sanding not only to ensure a smooth, workable surface but also for better adhesion.
+Depending on the shape of the walls, sometimes the pros will give the entire wall a good sanding to ensure a smooth, workable surface and better adhesion.

 This house painting tip will definitely make your life easier.
-When you are sanding molding, it’s better to use a sanding sponge, which is moldable, making it easier to get all the details of the trim.
+When sanding molding, it’s better to use a sanding sponge, which is moldable.
+This makes it easier to get all the details of the trim.
 The sanding sponges also last a bit longer than the sandpaper itself.

 Suggested Materials